bartificer/programming-by-stealth/docs/pbs46.md

 The challenge was to apply our new knowledge of ES6 arrays and strings to both the `bartificer.ca` prototypes, and to the test suite.

-The most common opportunity for change I found was plenty of opportunities to replace ugly string concatenation with template literals.
+The most common opportunity for change I found was  to replace ugly string concatenation with template literals.
 The following test from the test suite serves as a nice example, going from:

 ```javascript
 a.ok(